-TRENTON, N.J.-The Mercer County Improvement Authority will host a Household Hazardous Waste and Electronic Waste Disposal Day on Saturday, Sept.
-26, 2015, for County residents who would like to recycle common residential chemical wastes or used electronics.
+TRENTON, N.J.-The Mercer County Improvement Authority will host an Electronic Waste Disposal Day on Saturday, Nov.
+21, 2015, from 9 a.m. to 2 p.m., for County residents who wish to recycle electronics.

 HAMILTON, N.J.--Enjoy the spectacular show Mother Nature puts on as summer slips into fall and Mercer County Naturalist Jenn Rogers leads you on "Just a Hike."
 These Friday afternoon hikes are a great way to spend time outdoors connecting with the natural world around you.